UsedHandle/opengltest/README.md

 #

-Keep in mind I am a beginner with opengl and do not now much about c++
+Keep in mind I am a beginner with opengl and do not know much about c++

 #